Free shipping in the contiguous US

 Clean Sheets, Happy Sleep: Essential Tips For Dust Mite Control

 Have you ever had a poor night's sleep?
 You wake up befuddled and need serious cups of strong coffee to function.
-This might be ok once in a while, but if you sleep poorly for several nights running, not only will you wake groggy, but your memory will be affected, you'll have trouble thinking, and you'll possibly be in a downright lousy mood.
+This might be ok once in a while, but if you sleep poorly for several nights running, not only will you wake groggy, but your memory will be affected, you'll have trouble thinking, and you just might be in a downright lousy mood!

 A good night's sleep is essential for our well-being

-Good sleep allows us to wake refreshed and ready to tackle the day.
+A good sleep allows us to wake refreshed and ready to tackle the day.
 However, many of us need help to achieve that restful sleep.
 One such factor that can disrupt our sleep is allergies, specifically dust mites.
-It's estimated 10% of the world's population, or 800 million people are allergic to dust mites.
+It's estimated 10% of the world's population, or 800 million people, are allergic to dust mites.

 So, if you wake up feeling groggy, sneezy, or congested, join us as we unravel why you want clean sheets for happy sleep.
 Let's dive in and discover essential tips for dust mite control that will transform your sleep experience.